schneems/schneems/_posts/2015-09-30-reverse-rubygems-dependencies.md

 You could use this to proactively reach out to other libraries to test out a pre-release of a gem.
 You could ask other library authors for feedback on an issue or a PR.
 Having a context around the ways that people use a library can help library maintainers to make better decisions and cause less headaches.

 In the sprockets case, I was curious in how the major gems consume sprockets.
 I have some ideas on ways I can refactor sprockets internals to make it easier to work with, but I want to verify no one is using an edge case of one of the existing APIs.
-If you were wondering here's the list:
+If you were wondering here's the list of all the gems that have ever dependend on sprockets:

 ```
 0) actionpack: 50617186